Sudan's Bashir leaves Nigeria, ICC calls for arrest

 In a statement, the ministry suggested Britain was being hypocritical because of its participation in the Iraq war.

 "Britain participated in the Iraq invasion after it had manipulated the domestic and international opinion with reasons it knew were lies.
-Iraq, our friend, still suffers from the destruction," the ministry said.
+Iraq, our friend, still suffers from the destruction," Ali Karti said.

 The ICC's pre-trial chamber said on Tuesday it had asked Nigeria to arrest Bashir and hand him to the ICC the day before.